I Guarantee a 24 Hour Response

-Elderly woman sitting on the ground after a fall
+An elderly woman is sitting on the floor with a cane.

 If you or a loved one has been injured in a nursing home due to neglect, under state and federal law you can seek compensation for the injury.